JeffHing/angular-cabinet/README.md

 ## Example

-The easist way to understand how AngularCabinetDirective works is to walk through a quick example of creating a "tabs" directive which allows the user to select from a horizontal list of tabs.
+The easist way to understand AngularCabinetDirective is to walk through a quick example of creating a "tabs" directive which allows the user to select from a horizontal list of tabs.